Earthquake early warning system: Israel

 Israel has been developing its Earthquake Early Warning system in response to seismic risks posed by the Dead Sea Transform fault zone, which runs along the country's eastern border.
 Although the region experiences relatively infrequent large earthquakes, historical records show several damaging events, such as the 1927 Jericho earthquake and the 1995 Gulf of Aqaba earthquake, prompting growing concerns about preparedness.

 The country's EEW efforts are led by the Geological Survey of Israel (GSI) and the Israel Defense Forces (IDF), in coordination with the Home Front Command.
 In 2014, Israel launched a pilot EEW project designed to detect seismic waves in real time using a network of seismic sensors along the Jordan Rift Valley.

 In 2022, Israel officially operationalized TRUAA as a public alert system integrated with its national emergency infrastructure.
 With this rollout, Israel became the fourth country in the world, after Japan, Taiwan, and South Korea, to implement a nationwide earthquake early warning system.

-As of June 2025, the TRUAA system has issued only one public alert.
 On October 31, 2024 residents across northern Israel, including Haifa, the Golan Heights, and Galilee, received an earthquake warning, however, the warning was later confirmed to be a false alarm, triggered by a controlled explosions in southern Lebanon during the Israel–Hezbollah conflict.
 The Geological Survey of Israel stated that the system's sensors had misinterpreted the shockwaves from the blasts as the initial seismic waves of an earthquake.